-Portugal is a small country but there are plenty of attractions to visit, so we are just providing you with the selection of top things to see.
+Portugal is relatively small country but there are plenty of attractions to visit, so we are just providing you with the selection of top things to see.

 Pena Palace.
 A 19th-century, Romanticist palace above city of Sintra, west from Lisbon.
 Located on a rocky hill surrounded by park.